mayamathur/evalue_website/README.md

 This workflow works with public and private repositories.

 1. Log into Heroku, in the dashboard, click on 'New' then select 'Create new App'.
 Give a name (e.g. `shiny-example`, if available, this will create the app at https://shiny-example.herokuapp.com/) to the app and create the app.
 2. In your Heroku dashboard, go to your personal settings, find your API key, click on reveal and copy it, you'll need it later.
 3. Go to the Settings tab of the GitHub repo, scroll down to Secrets and add the following new repository secrets:
   - `HEROKU_EMAIL`: your Heroku email that you use to log in
   - `HEROKU_API_KEY`: your Heroku api key, you can find it under your personal settings, click on reveal and copy
 4. Trigger the GitHub action by a new commit to the repo (see below).

 See the `.github/workflows/deploy.yml` file for additional options:

-- set the `appdir` variable to e.g. `_shinyapps/evalue`
+- set the `appdir` variable to e.g. `_shinyapps/evalue`, this is the directory the script will use to find the Shiny files relative to the Dockerfile in the root of this directory
-- add the Heroku app name (shiny-example)
+- add the Heroku app name (shiny-example) that was set up in the Heroku dashboard previously

 The plan is to add multiple Shiny apps in the same GitHub repo, thus we need a mechanisms that only deploys one app at a time.